ethanjli/ethanj.li/src/posts/2020/12/open-source-licensing-for-frugal-science.md

 2. Encouraging others to build on the work
 3. Encouraging others to start their own community projects

-Projects involving people who aren't just volunteers will have some or all of the following goals, usually because of the overall goal of "being able to continue doing the work":
+Projects involving people who aren't just volunteers will have the following goals, usually because of the overall goal of "being able to continue doing the work":

 1. Making ends meet: paying the bills, paying for food, paying for medical care, etc.
 2. Satisfying people who are giving money to the project, such as customers, clients, or investors